tomharrigan/voicewp/README.md

 ## Features

 - 3 different types of skills can be created out of the box
-	- Flash Briefings, which deliver original content to users as part of their flash briefing.
+	- __Flash Briefings__: Deliver original content to users as part of their flash briefing.
 For more on Flash Briefings, [see here](https://developer.amazon.com/alexa-skills-kit/flash-briefing).
-	- News : Allow users to listen to your content/posts
+	- __News__: Allow users to listen to your content/posts
 		- Fully editable 'Welcome', 'Help', and 'Stop' messaging
 		- Presents users with a list of posts to select from
 		- Selected content/post is read in full